njthomson/SrvSurvey/SrvSurvey/bio-criteria/readme.md

 - **Nebulae**

-    `nebulae` works like a numberic match, specifying a maximum distance, in light years, the system must be from some nebula.
+    `nebulae` works like a numeric match, specifying a maximum distance, in light years, the system must be from some nebula.
 It is assumed code will download/maintain a list of all known nebulae.

     Eg: For Electricae, which must be within 100ly of some nebulae the clause would be: `"nebulae [ ~ 100]"`